-Rebecca is instructed in a range of Chambers’ specialisms, including family, public, employment, Court of Protection, housing, and civil law.
+Rebecca Davies is instructed in a range of Chambers’ specialisms, including family and public law and in the Court of Protection.

-Before coming to the bar, Rebecca worked on death-row cases as an intern for the Gulf Region Advocacy Center in Houston, Texas.
+Before coming to the Bar, Rebecca worked on death-row cases as an intern for the Gulf Region Advocacy Centre in Houston, Texas.
 She has worked in different jurisdictions, including as an intern in Vietnam, and a judicial marshall in Hong Kong.

 As part of her private law practice, Rebecca aims to provide clear and accurate advice whilst empathising with the difficult emotions confronting those involved.
 She has been instructed in contact and residence disputes and prohibited steps order applications.

 Rebecca has appeared at various stages of public law proceedings, including interim care order applications, case management hearings, issues resolution hearings, contested final hearings, and contested adoption proceedings.

 She has worked for parents, guardians, and local authorities, and uses this experience to provide multi-faceted and innovative solutions to issues which arise within proceedings.